EESHAPINGILI/shikshaedu/README.md

 # shikshaedu

-**• Data Analysis : Performed data cleaning and preprocessing using Pandas and NumPy to ensure data accuracy
+• Data Analysis : Performed data cleaning and preprocessing using Pandas and NumPy to ensure data accuracy.
-• Exploratory Data Analysis : Conducted EDA to identify trends, correlations, and patterns in datasets
+• Exploratory Data Analysis : Conducted EDA to identify trends, correlations, and patterns in datasets.
-• Data Visualization : Built visual reports using Matplotlib and Seaborn for insight generation
+• Data Visualization : Built visual reports using Matplotlib and Seaborn for insight generation.
-• Statistical Analysis : Applied statistical techniques to support data-driven conclusions
+• Statistical Analysis : Applied statistical techniques to support data-driven conclusions.
-• Web Scraping : Extracted real-time data using Python libraries such as BeautifulSoup and Requests for analysis**
+• Web Scraping : Extracted real-time data using Python libraries such as BeautifulSoup and Requests for analysis.